fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     />

     <p class="blog-post-image-caption">Performance metrics of predicted 30-day returns from 2023-12-04 to 2024-06-28.</p>

-We find that the model achieves a mean absolute error of 1.4% and a mean directional accuracy of 95.8%.

 We can now delete the endpoint and the underlying model.